sourcegraph/sourcegraph-public-snapshot/doc/user/user_surveys.md

 ## View survey responses

 Responses to this survey are visible to all site admins on the Sourcegraph instance.
-View all responses on the **Site admin > User surveys** page.
+View all responses by navigating to **Site admin > Feedback surveys**.
 (The URL is `https://sourcegraph.example.com/site-admin/surveys`.)

 On this page, admins can view individual satisfaction scores (from 0–10) and individual qualitative feedback, along with aggregate historical scores.